michalmarczyk/psq.clj/README.md

 ## Usage

-There is a single public namespace called `psq.core`.
+There is a single public namespace called `psq.clj`.
 See the included docstrings for details.

 ## Releases and dependency information